Reblixt/Go-Wallet/README.md

 ### Structures and ideas

-- Web3
+- Web3.js
-  - Web 3 is a older Library but with a lot of contributers and often updates.
-Ethers is a newer Library but with only one contributer.
 - React
 - TypeScript
 - Other then Send, receive and list tokens what other functions do we want included?
 - Chainlink CCIP integration
+- none custodial crypto wallet or custodial.
+- Web application then browser extension or/and desktop application?

 #### What must be included.

 1. Generate a Seed Phrase
 2. Login
-3.
+3. Send transaction with a extra check to sign a transaction
+4. receive transaction
+5. Import account with Privatekey or seedphrase
+6.

 ### Estitics ideas